prototypefund/dingsda/README.md

 This API will only simplify all requests to use either "$regex":"(?i)" or "$in": in front of the searchValue.
 So: Search for searchValue will be successfull if searchValue is in any way included (within array or as substring) inside doc.

-Also: in order to keep the API flat, it uses a dot notation (parent.child) for requests deeper down the object tree (e.g. parent.child:"hans" instead of parent:{child:"hans"}) (also: s.example below)
+Note: in order to keep the API flat, it uses a dot notation (parent.child) for requests deeper down the object tree (e.g. parent.child:"hans" instead of parent:{child:"hans"}) (also: s.example below)

 If you want to search more DBs at once and/or make real [mango queries] (https://github.com/cloudant/mango) to dingsda, use the search API endpoint on instance Level.